combat-experts-clan/combatexpertsclan-html/README.md

 ## Environment requirements

-* npm, docker (optional)
+* docker

 ## Installation with Docker

+1. Clone the project.
+2. Copy `.env.template` to `.env.local` and configure application settings as required.
-1. As needed, download node docker image using `docker pull node`
+3. Build docker image using `docker build -t combat-experts-frontend .`
-2. Create docker instance from node using `docker run -d -t -p 8080:8080 --name website node`
+4. Run docker container using `docker run -d -t -p 8080:8080 --name frontend combat-experts-frontend`

+Quickly serve the project:

+1. Access the container using `docker exec -it frontend sh`
+2. Serve the project by using `npm run serve`
+4. Access the project at `localhost:8080`

+Compile the project to static assets:

-3. Open a shell to the docker instance with `docker exec -it website bash`
+1. Access the container using `docker exec -it frontend sh`
-4. Create a new directory and clone this repository.
-5. Install project dependencies with `npm install` or `npm install --production` for production.
-6. Run `cp .env.template .env.local` and configure the new file as needed.
-7. Serve the application locally for development with `npm run serve`, or compile the assets using `npm run build`
+2. Compile the project by using `npm run build`
+3. Assets can be found at `/dist`